- Get Involved

 The ZOOTeen program requires a one-time fee of $40 to cover the initial expenses of the program, including ZOOTeen shirts, training materials, name tag, etc. This fee is payable upon acceptance into the ZOOTeen program, and is not required at the time of application.

 Scholarships are available to cover the $40 program fee.
 In addition, transportation assistance (via TARTA) and meal allowances are available, on a limited basis, for qualifying youth.
 Please contact the Volunteer Coordinator to learn more about these programs, including qualifying information.

 ZOOTeen applications are no longer being accepted at this time.
-Please check back here next year.
+Please check back here next year in January or February.